 However, you'll want to use good judgment here.
 According to researchers Po Bronson and Ashley Merryman, 50% of employees thrive on workplace competition, 25% wilt in response to it, and 25% are neutral.

 Tying rewards and benefits to output is a trusted strategy for many businesses.
-But on closer inspection, it seems that how you implement your incentive program can make or break its effectiveness.
+But on closer inspection, it seems that how you implement your incentive programme can make or break its effectiveness.

-As far back as the 1990s, Alfie Kohn explained how incentives can influence our short-term behavior, but they can’t provide real motivation in the long-term.
+As far back as the 1990s, Alfie Kohn explained how incentives can influence our short-term behaviour, but they can’t provide real motivation in the long-term.
 It's an analysis he's still exploring over 25 years later.
-To be effective, incentives need to align to a broader employee engagement program that helps make sure employees are engaged, valued and listened to as well as rewarded.
+To be effective, incentives need to align to a broader employee engagement programme that helps make sure employees are engaged, valued and listened to as well as rewarded.

 You may also be interested in: